Standing Orders: Charter and Articles

 George V by the Grace of God of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, King, Defender of the Faith.

 To all to whom these Presents shall come Greeting.

 Whereas the Most Honourable Robert Offley Ashburton Marquess of Crewe, KG, lately one of Our Principal Secretaries of State has presented to Us in Our Council a humble Petition setting forth:

 That by the London Institution (Transfer) Act, 1912, the premises and property (except as therein mentioned) of the London Institution for the Advancement of Literature and the Diffusion of Useful Knowledge were vested in Our Commissioners of Works with a view to the use thereof for the purpose of and in connection with a School of Oriental Studies, and it was provided that the said Commissioners of Works might transfer any property, other than real property, vested in them by that Act, on such conditions as they might think fit, to the Governing Body of the School of Oriental Studies upon the establishment of such a School.

-That the said Commissioners of Works propose to place at the disposal of the Governing Body of the School of Oriental Studies when constituted the premises and the property so transferred.
+That the said Commissioners of Works propose to place at the disposal of the Board of Trustees of the School of Oriental Studies when constituted the premises and the property so transferred.

 That our Government have signified their intention to apply to Parliament for a grant of money in aid of the adaptation of the premises for the purposes of a School of Oriental Studies in connection with the University of London and in aid of the maintenance of the School when constituted.